thycotic/ss-docs/secret-workflow-templates/creating-new-workflow-templates/index.md

    ![image-20210310104150167](images/image-20210310104150167.png)

-1. Type the workflow template's name and descriptions in their text boxes.
+1. Type the workflow's name and descriptions in their text boxes.
 Once you type the name, the Create Workflow  button becomes enabled.

 1. Click the **Create Workflow** button.
-The Edit page for the new workflow template appears on the Designer tab.
+The Edit page for the new workflow appears on the Designer tab.

    ![image-20210310104355039](images/image-20210310104355039.png)

-A new workflow template has only one empty step by default.
+A new workflow has only one empty step by default.

 ### **Task 2:** Set up the First Step